-The average level of seasonally adjusted non-agricultural employment in New York City for the fourth quarter was higher in 2014 than in 2013 by 87.3 thousand jobs (up 2.2%).
-On a quarter-to-quarter basis, New York City employment has increased in each of the last sixteen quarters - the last decline occurred in the third quarter of 2010 - and is higher than at any time since 1950, when non-agricultural employment levels for New York City were first recorded by the Bureau of Labor Statistics.
+The average level of seasonally adjusted non-agricultural employment in New York City for the first quarter was higher in 2015 than in 2014 by 107.8 thousand jobs (up 2.7%).
+On a quarter-to-quarter basis, New York City employment has increased in each of the last seventeen quarters - the last decline occurred in the third quarter of 2010 - and is higher than at any time since 1950, when non-agricultural employment levels for New York City were first recorded by the Bureau of Labor Statistics.

-The employment gain for New York City in the second quarter is consistent with an improving national economy; fourth quarter Real Gross Domestic Product ("RGDP") grew at an annualized rate of 2.6%, according to the most recent advance estimate released by the Bureau of Economic Analysis.
-The increase primarily reflected contributions from personal consumption expenditures, exports, state and local government spending, non-residential fixed investment, and private inventory investment, partially offset by a decline in federal government spending and an increase in imports.
-Fourth quarter RGDP growth slowed relative to third quarter growth as federal government spending, non-residential fixed investment and exports fell, while imports rose.
-The national economy has now grown in twenty of the last twenty-two quarters.
+While employment for New York City continued to gain ground, the increase was more dramatic than the broader measure of national economic growth represented by Real Gross Domestic Product ("RGDP"), which expanded at an annualized rate of 0.2%, according to the most recent advance estimate released by the Bureau of Economic Analysis.
+The national RGDP increase primarily reflected contributions from personal consumption expenditures and private inventory investment, partially offset by a decline in state and local government spending, a fall in non-residential fixed investment and a worsening of net exports.
+First quarter RGDP growth was slower than the 2014 annual rate of 2.4%; nevertheless, the national economy has now seen expansions in twenty-one of the last twenty-three quarters.

-The New York City metropolitan area's price inflation of 0.6% was lower than the national average of 1.0% in the fourth quarter of 2014.
-A 7.8% fall in the price of energy products dampened the overall rise in consumer prices: the Consumer Price Index ("CPI") exclusive of energy products increased by 1.5% in the New York-New Jersey-Long Island area.
-Consistent with the fall in overall energy prices, spot prices for New York Harbor conventional gasoline fell by 22.8% from an average price of \$2.698 to an average of \$2.082 per gallon between the fourth quarters of 2013 and 2014.
+The New York City metropolitan area's price inflation, as represented by the Consumer Price Index, was slightly higher than the national average in the first quarter of 2015: the overall price level fell both regionally and nationally, but the 0.6% regional decline was not as steep as the 0.7% decline in the average for all U.S. cities.
+A 22.0% fall in the price of energy products significantly inhibited overall inflation, both in the region and nationally.
+In the New York-New Jersey-Long Island area, the Consumer Price Index ("CPI") exclusive of energy products actually increased by 1.7%.
+Consistent with the fall in overall energy prices, spot prices for New York Harbor conventional gasoline fell by 44.0% from an average price of \$2.740 to an average of \$1.538 per gallon between the first quarters of 2014 and 2015.

-In June 2014, the Federal Reserve Bank announced that the Federal Open Market Committee ("FOMC") would continue targeting the Federal Funds rate to the range of 0% to 0.25%, a range consistent with its statutory dual mandate to foster maximum employment within a context of price stability.
+In March 2014, the Federal Reserve Bank announced that the Federal Open Market Committee ("FOMC") would continue targeting the Federal Funds rate to the range of 0% to 0.25%, a range consistent with its statutory dual mandate to foster maximum employment within a context of price stability.
 The Federal Funds rate has remained in this range since late 2008, as financial and housing market crises deepened.
 In fact, the Federal Reserve Bank began to pursue expansionary intervention more than a year earlier as a response to the impending economic downturn: since the third quarter of 2007, the Federal Reserve Bank has sought to mitigate the consequences of recession by loosening the tight credit conditions that resulted from the national mortgage crisis.
 Confronting stubbornly high unemployment rates with no scope to reduce further the Federal Funds rate, in March 2009 the Federal Reserve Bank began a program of large-scale purchases of government guaranteed assets.
 The objective of the program, which was expanded in November 2010, was to raise the price of long-term securities, thereby lowering interest rates in order to stimulate investment in the economy.